Newsroom

 Mount Barker Tourism

-Mount Barker Tourism works to support, promote and develop tourism in the Mount Barker Region.
+Mount Barker Tourism - link will open in a new window works to support, promote and develop tourism in the Mount Barker Region.
 It depends on 10 dedicated volunteers and works hard to ensure they feel valued, empowered and motivated and work in a happy and healthy culture.
 The centre aspires to becomes a melting pot for the local community, and a place where people can act, belong and commit!

 U3A Bunbury

-University of the Third Age is open to all people aged 50 years and over who want to make a more productive, fun and stimulating use of their leisure time, and are not ready to ‘vegetate’.
+University of the Third Age - link will open in a new window is open to all people aged 50 years and over who want to make a more productive, fun and stimulating use of their leisure time, and are not ready to ‘vegetate’.
 Its members learn for the sake of learning, keeping brains and bodies active, developing new social networks and sharing their skills and experience with each other.